The Deanery CE Academy Local Board Members

 Who we are

-Paul Woolley is Deputy Chief Executive of Swindon based, Bible Society.
-He was previously founding Director of the think tank Theos and has a background in the media and public affairs.
-Paul is married to Ruth, and they have three young children.
+I am Deputy Chief Executive of Swindon based, Bible Society.
+I was previously founding Director of the think tank Theos and has a background in the media and public affairs.
+I am married to Ruth, and we have three young children.